NishantSaini93/K-Server-Problem/README.md

 4. To run project type command:./trees

 # Some important information.

-1)On running project you will get screen to evaluate part or part 2
+On running project you will get screen to evaluate part 1 or part 2

 Part one:It contains the environment for handling randomly generating graphs.

-It gives you option to select probability.Do remmember to put probability between 0 to 1.
+1. It gives you option to select probability.
+2. Do remmember to put probability between 0 to 1.

 Part two:Contains the predefined graphs.

-1)It gives you option to generate different number of requests.
+1. It gives you option to generate different number of requests.

-2)In both part we have implemnted option of 6 types of input sequences.
+2. In both part we have implemnted option of 6 types of input sequences.

-3)Please input nodes in between 15 to 50.
+3. Please input nodes in between 15 to 50.